Linaro/skipgen/README.md

 # Overview

-skipgen is a program that will generate a skiplist given a yaml file and optionally a board name, branch name, and environment name.
+Skiplist Generator (skipgen) is a program that will generate a skiplist given a yaml file and optionally a board name, branch name, and environment name.

 [![Build Status](https://travis-ci.org/Linaro/skipgen.svg?branch=master)](https://travis-ci.org/Linaro/skipgen)